Tarantula (Marvel Comics): Fictional character biographies

-Anton Miguel Rodriguez
+Anton Miguel Rodriquez

-Antonio "Anton" Miguel Rodriguez is the first character to use the Tarantula codename.
+Antonio "Anton" Miguel Rodriquez is the first character to use the Tarantula codename.

-He was a revolutionary terrorist in the small fictional South American republic of Delvadia, and was expelled from his small organization after murdering a guard for no reason during a robbery.
-Anton then went over to the side of the repressive fascist-dictatorship government, where the Tarantula identity was created for him to serve as a government operative and his country's counterpart of a patriotic symbol.
-After alienating his masters, Anton embarks on a criminal career in the United States.
+Rodriquez was a revolutionary terrorist in the small fictional South American republic of Delvadia, and was expelled from his organization after needlessly murdering a guard during a robbery.
+Rodriquez allied with Delvadia's government, serving as a government operative and patriotic symbol.
+After alienating his masters, Rodriquez embarks on a criminal career in the United States.

-Anton is hired by the Brand Corporation to silence an informer, but is again thwarted by Spider-Man.
+Rodriquez is hired by the Brand Corporation to silence an informer, but is thwarted by Spider-Man.
 The Brand Corporation then orders him to kill Spider-Man.
-In an attempt to bestow him with spider-powers, Anton is injected with a mutagenic serum and placed in an electrolyte bath.
-The Will o' the Wisp disrupts the mutagenic process, causing him to transform into a monstrous spider creature.
-Horrified and disgusted with what he has turned into, Anton leaps off the building, begging for the police officers gathered below to kill him.
-Hit by a hail of gunfire, Anton strikes the street below and dies.
+In an attempt to bestow him with spider-powers, Rodriquez is injected with a mutagenic serum and placed in an electrolyte bath.
+Will o' the Wisp disrupts the process, causing Rodriquez to transform into a spider-like creature.
+Rodriquez allows himself to be shot by police, killing him.

-During the Dead No More: The Clone Conspiracy storyline, Anton is among those supervillains "reanimated" in cloned bodies (with their souls intact) thanks to Jackal's New U Technologies.
+During the Dead No More: The Clone Conspiracy storyline, Rodriquez is among the supervillains who are "reanimated" in cloned bodies via Jackal's technology.

-In a prelude to the "Hunted" storyline, Anton is among the animal-themed characters captured by the Taskmaster and the Black Ant on Kraven the Hunter's behalf.
-He is among those whom Arcade publicly reveals as the Savage Six.
+In the "Hunted" storyline, Rodriquez is captured and forced to participate in Kraven the Hunter's Great Hunt as a hunting target.
+He is grouped with several other captives as the Savage Six.

 Luis Alvarez

 Luis Alvarez is the second character to use the Tarantula codename.
-He was a special government operative and a former captain in the Delvadian militia, but not given to terrorist activities.
-Acting more as a death squad/government enforcer, Alvarez is chosen by Delvadian government officials to be the second Tarantula, and undergoes a mutagenic treatment to increase his already-considerable physical abilities, wearing an identical costume.
-He is sent to the United States by the Delvadian government to eliminate political refugees from that country, and to kill Spider-Man for what happened to his predecessor, but Spider-Man and Captain America defeat him.
-Working as a mercenary, Alvarez teams up with the Chameleon to eliminate Spider-Man where he nearly kills Flash Thompson, but this plan failed and he is defeated by Spider-Man and the Black Cat.
+He is a special government operative and a former captain in the Delvadian militia, but not given to terrorist activities.
+Acting more as a death squad/government enforcer, Alvarez is chosen by Delvadian government officials to be the second Tarantula, and undergoes a mutagenic treatment to increase his physical abilities.
+He is sent to the United States by the Delvadian government to eliminate political refugees from Delvadia, and to kill Spider-Man for what happened to his predecessor, but Spider-Man and Captain America defeat him.
+Working as a mercenary, Alvarez teams up with the Chameleon to eliminate Spider-Man and nearly kills Flash Thompson, but this plan fails and he is defeated by Spider-Man and Black Cat.
 Eventually, Alvarez is caught and murdered by the Jury.